 Today raw talent is no longer sufficient, you also need to get your voice out there.
 You’re looking for every opportunity to stand out (I guess that’s why you read a web series on marketing hack– by the way thanks for reading it, we’re thrilled and this it the 20th #MarketingHack post – sign up to get notified via email, when the next post is published.
 All of them are designed to burn your brand into your client’s brain.)
 Some are really simple (like thinking through your file name) others require months of planning (like the time I premiered a documentary in a 20,000 sqft hangar, with the airplane featured in the movie parked next to the screen – oh that was Marketing Hack #11 btw.
 But hey, don’t listen to me, check out what Heather has to say about the most effective ways a photographer can market him/herself: [nextpage title=” next”]

 Today it’s vital to leave no stone unturned, even one as seemingly unimportant as the file name you give all your images.
 If you’re looking to have this work, your branding must match up

 - File name: depuhl-090723-09MSS06-2852

 - Website: www.depuhl.com

 See a pattern here?
 Wanna guess what my Skype name is?
 Imagine if my file name included PbD (the initials of my company), my LinkedIn URL is photosbydepuhl and my website’s name read depuhlphotography.com, it would have been much harder for her to find me.
-Maybe she would have spend the time, maybe she wouldn’t have.
+Maybe she would have spent the time, maybe she wouldn’t have.

 Liked this #MarketingHack?
 Read some more details about how I got booked from my file name.